 The Board believes that diversity in its membership is important to serving the long-term interests of stockholders.
-Since adoption in 2003, the Criteria for Nomination as a director appended to Akamai's ESG Committee charter has emphasized the importance of diversity in determining the appropriate composition of the Board.
-The Criteria specifically state, "The [ESG] Committee shall actively consider nominees who can contribute to the diversity of the Board in terms of gender, race, ethnicity, sexual orientation, gender identity or expression and professional background.
+Since adoption in 2003, the Criteria for Nomination as a director appended to Akamai's ESG Committee charter has always emphasized the importance of diversity in determining the appropriate composition of the Board.
+The Criteria specifically state, "The [ESG] Committee shall actively consider nominees who can contribute to the diversity of the Board in terms of gender, race, ethnicity and professional background.
 Nominees shall not be discriminated against on the basis of race, religion, national origin, sex, sexual orientation, disability or any other basis proscribed by law."